John Doe (musician): Music

-Doe took part in Todd Haynes's 2007 movie I'm Not There, recording two Bob Dylan covers, "Pressing On" and "I Dreamed I Saw St. Augustine."
+Doe took part in Todd Haynes's 2007 movie I'm Not There, recording two Bob Dylan covers, "Pressing On" and "I Dreamed I Saw St. Augustine".
 Both recordings were included on the film's soundtrack, and the former was prominently featured in the film, with Christian Bale (as Pastor John Rollins) lip-synching Doe's vocals.
 Doe recorded the song "Unforgiven" in 2007 with Aimee Mann on A Year in the Wilderness, an album which also featured Kathleen Edwards, Jill Sobule, Dan Auerbach.
 He then joined with Eddie Vedder on a mix of the song "Golden State" in 2008.
 "The Meanest Man in the World" by Doe was featured in Season 4 of the television series Friday Night Lights and included on the second soundtrack album.
 Country Club (2009), featuring Canadian indie rock band The Sadies, covered country classics along with original songs.

 Doe contributed a cover of "Peggy Sue Got Married" to the 2011 tribute album Rave on Buddy Holly.

 His latest solo record, The Westerner, was released in 2016.
-Doe said that it was made in the desert, in Arizona, and that the genre is psychedelic soul.
+Doe said that it was made in the Arizona desert, and that the genre of the music is psychedelic soul.

+In November 2022, John Doe released a three song acoustic EP with East Nashville based indie label, 3Sirens, called "3Sirens Session: John Doe".
+The label was founded by The Grahams, who originally met with John Doe to record the session in Austin, TX at the ChurchHouse, produced by David Garza.

 Acting

 In the 1989 biographical film Great Balls of Fire!, Doe played Jerry Lee Lewis's cousin-turned-father-in-law J. W. Brown.
 He starred in the 1992 films Roadside Prophets and Pure Country, and in the 1998 short Lone Greasers.
-Other movie acting credits include Road House, Vanishing Point, Salvador, Boogie Nights, The Specials, The Good Girl, Gypsy 83, Wyatt Earp, Border Radio, Pure Country, The Outsiders, and Brokedown Palace.
-Doe has appeared on the television series Law & Order, Roswell, Carnivale, One Tree Hill, Childrens Hospital (alongside his fellow bandmates in X) and The Wizards of Waverly Place.
+Other movie acting credits include Road House, Vanishing Point, Salvador, Boogie Nights, The Specials, The Good Girl, Gypsy 83, Wyatt Earp, Border Radio, The Outsiders, and Brokedown Palace.
+Doe has appeared on the television series Law & Order, Roswell, Carnivale, One Tree Hill, Childrens Hospital (alongside his bandmates in X) and The Wizards of Waverly Place.